Quantum measurements and equilibration: the emergence of objective outcomes via entropy maximisation: Equilibration of isolated quantum systems

-\PRLsection{Equilibration of quantum systems} To investigate the conditions under which objectivity emerges as a result of equilibration, we will employ the notion of equilibration on average~\cite{gogolin2016equilibration}, whereby the equilibrium state is given by the infinite-time average.
+To investigate how objective measurement outcomes emerge as a result of equilibration, we will employ the notion of equilibration on average~\cite{gogolin2016equilibration}, whereby the equilibrium state is given by the infinite-time average.
 That is, if a system evolving as $\rho(t)$ equilibrates on average, then the equilibrium state is given by

 This is the unique state which maximises the von Neumann entropy given all conserved quantities~ \cite{gogolin2011absence,gogolin2016equilibration}.
-To illustrate the sense in which states equilibrate to their time average, we now review two examples of equilibration on average.

-First, consider a system evolving unitarily via some time-independent Hamiltonian $H$, so that~$\rho(t)=U(t)\rho(0)U^\dag(t)$ with $U(t)=e^{i H t}$, and denote by $\lbrace p_{j}\rbrace_{j}$ the diagonal elements of $\rho(0)$ in the eigenbasis of $H$.
-The effective dimension -- sometimes called the inverse participation ratio -- is defined as $d_\mathrm{eff}[\rho(0)]:=(\sum_{j}p_{j}^{2})^{-1}$.
-Assuming that no two energy gaps of $H$ are equal in magnitude (which also implies that $H$ is non-degenerate), then an arbitrary bounded operator~$O$ satisfies~\cite{reimann2008foundation,short2011equilibration}
+To illustrate the sense in which states equilibrate to their time average, we now review two examples of equilibration on average, consider the following example.
+Let the evolution be generated by some time-independent Hamiltonian $H$, so that~$\rho(t)=U(t)\rho(0)U^\dag(t)$ with $U(t)=e^{-i H t}$, and for simplicity assume that no two energy gaps of $H$ are equal in magnitude (which also implies that $H$ is non-degenerate).
+Denoting by $\lbrace \rho_{nn}\rbrace_{n}$ the diagonal elements of $\rho(0)$ in the eigenbasis of $H$, the effective dimension (sometimes called the inverse participation ratio) is defined by $d_\mathrm{eff}:=(\sum_{n}\rho_{nn}^{2})^{-1}$.
+Note that this quantity is time-independent.
+Now, starting from the initial state $\rho(0)$ and selecting a future state $\rho(t)$ randomly according to a uniform distribution across $t\in[0,\infty]$, the expectation value $\tr [A \rho(t)]$ of a bounded Hermitian operator $A$ satisfies~\cite{reimann2008foundation}

+with $\Delta_{A}:=a_\mathrm{max}-a_\mathrm{min}$, where $a_\mathrm{max}$ and $a_\mathrm{min}$ are respectively the highest and lowest values of $A$ that have a non-zero probability according to $\rho(0)$.
+Thus, regardless of the initial value $\tr [A \rho(0)]$, when the effective dimension is high, and when $\Delta_{A}<<d_\mathrm{eff}^{1/3}$, then we will observe statistics close to the equilibrium value of $A$ for most of its future trajectory through the Hilbert space (as illustrated in Fig.~\ref{fig:pendula}).
+Indeed, averaging over the entire future trajectory of the state, we have~\cite{short2011equilibration}

+We stress that equilibration on average does not mean that $\rho (0)$ unitarily evolves to $\rho_\mathrm{eq}$, but rather that the statistics of $A$ for the unitarily-evolving state $\rho(t)$ will be close to those of $\rho_\mathrm{eq}$ for most times, as illustrated in Fig.~\ref{fig:pendula}.